abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 ### Data Range Decision:

-The scope was limited to the period between 2020-02-01 and 2020-08-31 to capture the pandemic's growth phase.
+The scope was limited to the period between 01 February 2020 and 31 August 2020 to capture the pandemic's growth phase.

 ### Country Exclusion Criteria: